OpenClassrooms/ServiceProxy/README.md

 - Logs

 ## Installation
-The easiest way to install DoctrineCacheExtension is via [composer](http://getcomposer.org/).
+The easiest way to install ServiceProxy is via [composer](http://getcomposer.org/).

 Create the following `composer.json` file and run the `php composer.phar install` command to install it.